TeaTiMe08/SimpleInternetMonitor/README.md

 # SimpleInternetMonitor
 Measures Internet availibility in a background tray, so you can sue your network provider.

 ![icon](https://github.com/TeaTiMe08/SimpleInternetMonitor/assets/19726327/acbcb975-bfdb-4882-98c7-566b6789765f)

 ![image](https://github.com/TeaTiMe08/SimpleInternetMonitor/assets/19726327/bd5c703e-4851-4aef-92ea-f2f68fa9efe8)

 ## Why?
-So i am based in Germany and there is no state law for a clean internet line infractructure.
+So i am based in Germany and there is no state law for a clean internet cable infractructure.
 I am dealing with internet failures reaching from minutes to hours every week.
-To be able to compensate my frustration and my money for mobile network data i created this small project to be able to visualize the frustration from time to time especially when the network won't work again.
+To be able to compensate my frustration and my money for mobile network data i created this small project for visualizing the frustration from time to time especially when i am offline... again....
 If you also feel that way, lets work on this project together.
 I already provided those